How To Keep Your Product Team

 - Regulations they may have to work within

 - Tech stack

 …and because of this, they will ultimately be able to deliver better products faster than their competitors.

-There are some obvious reasons why people would want to leave a business, such as salaries have remaining stagnant, a lack of progression or there is one or two people in the office who make everyone’s lives miserable.
-These are common issues within any business and most leadership teams are comfortable in dealing with those issues.
-(If you do want advice on what the market rate is for Product, Development or UX people, get in touch and I’d be happy to help) otherwise here are 9 ways that I believe will help retain and develop your product development teams.
+There are some obvious reasons why people would want to leave a business, such as salaries remaining stagnant, a lack of progression or there is one or two people in the office who make everyone’s lives miserable.
+These are common issues within any business and most leadership teams are comfortable in dealing with these issues.
+(If you do want advice on what the market rate is for Product, Engineering or Design people, get in touch and I’d be happy to help) otherwise here are 9 ways that I believe will help retain and develop your product development teams.

 1. Develop Mastery

 People always want to feel like they’re learning and becoming better at what they do.
 Implementing continuous training (internal and external), sending teams on courses and community events are all going to improve team morale and skill level which not only benefit them but the business as well.

 2. Create a better work-life balance